The Who's Tommy: Productions

 Des McAnuff revived the musical at the Stratford Festival of Canada from 4 May until 19 October 2013 at the Avon Theatre in Stratford, Ontario.

 Aria Entertainment and Greenwich Theatre revived the show in London at the Greenwich Theatre from 29 July until 23 August 2015.

 A new production by New Wolsey Theatre, Ipswich (in co-production with Ramps on the Moon) began touring from March 2017 in Ipswich before heading to Nottingham Playhouse, West Yorkshire Playhouse, Birmingham Repertory Theatre, Theatre Royal Stratford East and Sheffield Theatres.
 It is directed by Kerry Michael and features original West End cast member Peter Straker as the Acid Queen (after previously playing the Narrator).

 A production featuring Andy Mientus as Tommy opened on 27 April 2018 at the Denver Center for the Performing Arts.

 A limited production opened at the Kennedy Center for the Performing Arts on 24 April 2019.
 The production starred Casey Cott as Tommy, Christian Borle as Captain Walker, and Mandy Gonzalez as Mrs. Walker.
 The production ran through 29 April 2019.

-A 30th anniversary revival of the musical premiered at the Goodman Theatre in 2023, in a production directed by Des McAnuff.
+A 30th anniversary revival of the musical premiered at the Goodman Theatre in 2023, featuring Ali Louis Bourzgui as Tommy in a production directed by Des McAnuff.
 This production made some revisions to the script including the removal of "Tommy's Holiday Camp" and new rewrite of the verses of "We're Not Gonna Take It".
 On 26 October 2023, it was announced that this production would transfer to Broadway's Nederlander Theatre.
 The production opened on 28 March 2024.
+It closed on July 21, 2024, after 20 previews and 132 regular performances.

+A national tour of the revival was announced to begin in fall 2025 launching from the Providence Performing Arts Center but did not materialize.
+A North American tour is set to launch from the Playhouse Square in Cleveland, OH, in fall 2026.

 This musical inspired Data East's production of a pinball machine called The Who's Tommy Pinball Wizard, which used music, sound effects and artwork based on the original Broadway production; this machine was the third one after the 1975 pinball machine Wizard! and the 1976 machine Capt.
 Fantastic and the Brown Dirt Cowboy, both made by Bally and based on the 1975 movie.
 The former features an image of Roger Daltrey as the Pinball Wizard, the latter features an image of Elton John as the Pinball Champion.